MahoChan/MahoChan/README.md

 ### Hi, I'm MahoChan. 👋
-You can find me at OCRID :
+You can find me at ORCID :
 https://orcid.org/0000-0002-4768-808X

 <!--